-Additionally, data ingestion and ETL can both support tighter cloud security, adding additional layers of accuracy and protection to datasets as they move to and transform in the cloud.
-Both of these processes also improve an organization’s overall data knowledge and literacy, as they take the time to meticulously move and change their data to the right format.
+Additionally, data ingestion and ETL can support tighter cloud security, adding additional layers of accuracy and protection to datasets as they move to and transform in the cloud.
+These processes also improve an organization’s overall data knowledge and literacy, as they take the time to meticulously move and change their data to the right format.
 As a result of either data ingestion or ETL projects, these teams will more than likely identify new data security opportunities they need to take advantage of.

 Finally, assistive software is available for both ETL and data ingestion processes.
 Although some solutions are strictly designed for one or the other, the overlap in what these processes do means many data ingestion products perform some or all of the steps of ETL.